matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

 have used the bridge bot's device for all bridge users in the room, but this causes problems should the bridge wish to only join ghosts to a room (e.g. for DMs).

+Another advantage this provides is that an appservice can now be used to generate access tokens for any user in it's namespace without having to set a password for that user, which may be useful in the case of software where maintaining password(s) in the configuration is undesirable.

 ## Proposal

 A new `type` is to be added to `POST /login`.